Deer hunting tips – 10 steps to whitetail success

 So, you’ve been careful to remove and keep as much human scent off you as possible prior to the hunt.
 But, that’s only a part of a good scent control hunting strategy.

 It’s imperative that you pay attention to wind direction each and every time you prepare to hunt.
 Ignoring wind direction is one of the biggest mistakes you can make as a hunter.
 That’s why wind direction makes our list of deer hunting tips.
 And, it goes hand in hand with scent control.
+Even if you’re hunting in suburban areas, where deer are more accustomed to human presence, you need to be in tune with the wind.

 As we’ve already mentioned, a deer’s nose is a defense mechanism.
 If it smells you, it smells danger.
 So, you don’t want your scent blowing over areas that are holding deer.